chris-jan-trapp/tachyconnect/README.md

 ```

 The first carries the actual data, cast to an appropriate type, the second one provides a string that informs us about the unit.
-The keys (except 'precision', which is attached by the parser) are taken from the `dict_units_attributes_digits`, around line 240 in the parser source.
+The keys (except `precision`, which is attached by the parser) are taken from the `dict_units_attributes_digits`, around line 240 in the parser source.
+The `precision` entry refers to the number of available digits for each datum.
+GSI uses a fixed field width and GSI8 provides eight places for data.
+The newer format GSI16 used in the example surprises with sixteen places.
+Which dialect is used is indicated by the leading asterisk of the reply.

 #### `geo_com.py'

-This is legacy code that has been replaced by 'TachyRequest.py` that primarily exists as design notes for Christian.
+This is legacy code that has been replaced by 'TachyRequest.py` that primarily exists as design notes for the author.

 #### `gc_constants.py`